TBF-RnD/alpha/odin/README.md

 Adds an insane amount of swap to your OS.
 Change count in   the dd command to something that suits your purposes.

 ### Run as a server hosting files
-To run oeim as a http server that hosts js files for a model and also provides the model with predictioms over websocket:
+To run odin as a http server that hosts js files for a model and also provides the model with predictioms over websocket:
 ```
 node odin.js doug ../corpus/wikisample/en.json
 ```